solodev/cloud-documentation/src/pages/Pages Overview/index.md

 # Pages Overview

-The pages page provides a view of your existing pages and sites as well as the option to add a new page or a new site.
+The Pages page provides a view of your existing pages and sites as well as the option to add a new page or a new site.

 Existing pages are listed in the table on the dashboard.
 Each page is shown with details such as name, site, when it was modified, and by whom.